The Simple Art of Burking

 By all accounts, the snatching of the child seemed to be rather simple.
 Waldie, gaining little John’s trust, coaxed him slowly out of the house and wrapped him in her petticoats on the way back to her house to keep him warm.

-He was dead by the time they got there.
-Suffocated in the voluminous expanse of frills.
+Unfortunately, he was dead by the time they got there.
+Suffocated in the voluminous expanse of frills of Waldie’s petticoats.
 I suppose it saved Waldie the job of murdering the child when they got home.
 A more peaceful end to John’s short life perhaps.

 Both Waldie and Torrence were hanged for their crime after the students who were offered John’s body became nervous on hearing rumours that John had disappeared.